zivu/depro/README.md

 3. Press Create new secret key.
 4. Type in the name of the key and press Create secret key.
 5. Press Copy to copy the key to your clipboard.
-6. Set openai.api.key environment variable to the key you copied.
+6. Use copied key to set openai.api.key property inside application.properties file.

 ### Running the Application
 1. Run the application using the following command: